Certified Master Forensic Social Worker, CMFSW® Program

-Individuals are expected to maintain membership and complete 15 hours of forensic-related continuing education credits per year to maintain their CMFSW status.
-The initial CMFSW course provides 15 CE credits, fulfilling this requirement.
+CMFSW holders must complete 30 hours of forensic-related continuing education credits every three (3) years to maintain their CMFSW status.
+Passing the CMFSW exam provides 15 CE credits.

 Future CEs may be earned through ACFEI's Executive Summits and/or completing tests for the continuing education articles located in The Forensic Examiner®, provided in our online course catalog.

 Steps to becoming a Certified Master Forensic Social Worker, CMFSW®

 - Be a member of the American College of Forensic Examiners Institute.